 Informal status updates and as-needed meetings and calls worked perfectly for this brief engagement.

 Our project team consisted of UX and interface design leads.

 We love solving big problems in small ways.
 With Swob, this meant starting by mapping an in-app journey with as few steps as possible and transitioned to an interface with familiar patterns and simple controls.

-Offering a simple and valuable user onboarding sequence helps increase early engagement and is shown to boost retention over the long term.
-Starting from the opening screen, we designed a four-step onboarding sequence that mixes function-focused and benefit-focused messages.
-Each screen in the sequence gives new users an option to enter the account creation flow.
+Offering a simple and valuable feature tour or tutorial helps increase early engagement while introducing key product concepts.
+Starting from the opening screen, we designed a four-step sequence that mixes function-focused and benefit-focused messages.
+Each screen in the sequence gives new users an option to enter the onboarding flow.

 Building a product-based business like Swob from the ground-up can be costly and high-risk.
 Taking a prototype-first approach lowers the initial financial burden of software development and provides an opportunity to test and validate the concept early on.